 So if you love cocktails that are sweet, maybe a little tart, and not too potent, Midori cocktails would be great for you.

-And if you’re in the mood for something a bit stronger that’ll give you a better, quicker buzz, you can always add a dash of gin or vodka in with the Midori (as many of these recipes do).
+And if you’re in the mood for something a bit stronger, you can always add a dash of gin or vodka in with the Midori (as many of these recipes do).